 PII, GDPR and businesses in the US/EU

-Although there isn’t an overarching data protection law in the US, there are hundreds of laws on both the federal and state levels to protect the personal data of US residents.
-US Congress has also enacted industry-specific statutes related to data privacy, and the state of California passed the California Consumer Privacy Act.
+In the US, there isn’t one overarching data protection law, but there are hundreds of laws on both the federal and state levels to protect PII of US residents.
+US Congress has enacted industry-specific statutes related to data privacy like HIPAA.
+Recently state of California also passed the California Consumer Privacy Act (CCPA).

-To be on the safe side, if you are using analytics, follow matters relating to “personal data” in the GDPR.
-It’s all-encompassing when it comes to protecting user privacy.
+To be on the safe side, if you’re using analytics, follow matters relating to “personal data” in the GDPR.
+It covers more when it comes to protecting user privacy.
 GDPR rules still apply whenever an EU citizen visits any non EU site (that processes personal data).

 Personally identifiable information (PII) vs personal data

-This means “personal data” encompasses a greater number of identifiers which include the online sphere.
+This means “personal data” covers more identifiers, including online identifiers.
 Examples include: IP addresses and URL names.
 As well as seemingly “innocent” data like height, job position, company etc.

-What’s considered personal data depends on the context.
+What’s seen as personal data depends on the context.
 If a piece of information can be combined with others to establish someone’s identity then that can be considered personal data.

 Under GDPR, when processing personal data, you need explicit consent.
-You need to ensure you’re compliant according to GDPR definitions of “personal data” not just what’s considered “PII”.
+So best to be compliant according to GDPR definitions of “personal data” not just what’s considered “PII”.

-How Matomo deals with PII and personal data
+How Matomo Analytics deals with PII and personal data

-Although Matomo Analytics is a web analytics software that tracks user activity on your website, we take privacy and PII very seriously – on both our Cloud and On-Premise offerings.
+Although Matomo Analytics is a web analytics tool that tracks user activity on your website, we take privacy and PII very seriously – on both our Cloud and On-Premise offerings.